unlock-protocol/docs/docs/basics/new-to-web3/what-is-an-nft.md

 ### Online credentials and Proof Of Attendance Protocol (POAP) records

 Since NFTs can be set to be non-transferrable and can be granted to particular individuals, using NFTs for online credentialing and certification is a natural use case as well.
-Once someone shows mastery of a topic be completing an exam or exhibiting skills using another mechanism, a time-based NFT can be issued to verify that skill on-chain.
+Once someone shows mastery of a topic by completing an exam or exhibiting skills using another mechanism, a time-based NFT can be issued to verify that skill on-chain.

 > Related: [How CDAA implemented online creditials using NFTs](https://unlock-protocol.com/blog/cdaa-unlock-case-study)